yury-dymov/cordova-sap/README.md

 # cordova-sap
-Cordova plugin, which provides JS interface for Tianwei SDK to enable digital signature and encryption/decryption.
+Cordova plugin.
+Provides JS interface for Tianwei SDK to enable digital signature, encryption and decryption.
 Currently implemented only for iOS devices.

 # Installation